tokio-rs/website/content/docs/going-deeper/architecture.md

 of `Service`.

-A big advantage of having a standardized `Service` interface is that it is possible to write reusable [middleware](TODO) components that add usefulf functionality.
+A big advantage of having a standardized `Service` interface is that it is possible to write reusable [middleware](TODO) components that add useful functionality.

 ## [Application](#application) {#application}